Petraeus mistress had substantial classified data on computer - sources

 Broadwell's security clearances gave her access to certain classified material, several officials said.
 Government rules require such material to be stored in secure locations or computers.

-Two officials familiar with the case said investigators are asking whether Broadwell followed government rules for handling classified information.
+Two officials familiar with the case said that one question investigators are asking was whether Broadwell followed government rules for handling classified information.

 Attempts to reach Broadwell, who has remained mainly out of the public eye, have been unsuccessful.
 She was seen late Tuesday at her brother's home in Washington, D.C.